You don't want to spend a ton of money on an expensive knife. This is why you're looking for the best chef's knives under 100 dollars.

-You can find a solid chef knife at many different price points.
+You can find a solid knife at many different price points.
 Thus, it is important to look at elements such as quality in the steel and knife construction.

-Any chef knife you buy should be able to take the abuse of regular duty in your kitchen.
+Any knife you buy should be able to take the abuse of regular duty in your kitchen.

 You want the handle to hold up to wear and tear, so you should look for elements that hold the handle on firmly.

-The blade on a good chef knife also should be made of high-quality materials, be rust-resistant, and be able to withstand daily work and cleaning without breaking or chipping.
+The blade on a good knife also should be made of high-quality materials, be rust-resistant, and be able to withstand daily work and cleaning without breaking or chipping.

 You never want your grip to be awkward, so the handle should have a good grip, whether it is ergonomically designed or not.

-The chef knife should fit comfortably into your hand without causing cramping or strain on your fingers or wrist.
+The knife should fit comfortably into your hand without causing cramping or strain on your fingers or wrist.

 Additionally, since having the knife slip from your hand can result in injury, it is important to look for a grip that is non-slip, even when wet.

-The weight of the chef knife tends to be a very personal preference.
+The weight of the knife tends to be a very personal preference.
 Some people prefer something heavy that seems substantial, while others like a lighter weight for quick slicing.